integralfx/MemTestHelper/DDR4 OC Guide.md

 11. You can also increase DRAM voltage to drop timings even more.
 Keep in mind the [voltage scaling characteristics of your ICs](#voltage-scaling) and the [maximum recommended daily voltage](#maximum-recommended-daily-voltage).

 ## Miscellaneous Tips
-* Usually a 200MHz increase in DRAM frequency negates the latency penalty of loosening tCL, tRCD and tRP by 1, but has the benefit of higher bandwidth.
+* Usually a 200MHz increase in effective DRAM frequency negates the latency penalty of loosening tCL, tRCD and tRP by 1, but has the benefit of higher bandwidth.
   For example, 3000 15-17-17 has the same latency as 3200 16-18-18, but 3200 16-18-18 has higher bandwidth.
 This is typically after initial tuning has been completed, and not at XMP.
+* Generally speaking, frequency should be prioritized over tighter timings, so long as other factors such as FCLK sync, Command Rate or Memory gear are not substantial factors.
 * Secondary and tertiary timings (except for tRFC) don't really change much, if at all, across the frequency range.
-If you have stable secondary and tertiary timings at 3200MHz, you could probably run them at 3600MHz, even 4000MHz, provided your ICs, IMC and motherboard are capable.
+If you have stable secondary and tertiary timings at DDR4-3200, you could probably run them at DDR4-3600, even DDR4-4000, provided your ICs, IMC and motherboard are capable.

 ### Intel
-* Loosening tCCDL to 8 may help with stability, especially above 3600MHz.
-This does not bring significant penalty to latency but may affect memory read and write bandwidth considerably.
+* Loosening tCCDL to 8 may help with stability, especially above DDR4-3600.
+This does not bring a significant penalty to latency but may affect memory read and write bandwidth considerably.
 * Higher cache (aka uncore, ring) frequency can increase bandwidth and reduce latency.
 * After you've finished tightening the timings, you can increase IOL offsets to reduce IOLs.
 Make sure to run a memory test after.
 More info [here](https://hwbot.org/newsflash/3058_advanced_skylake_overclocking_tune_ddr4_memory_rtlio_on_maximus_viii_with_alexaros_guide).
   * In general, RTL and IOL values impact memory performance.
 Lowering them will increase bandwidth and decrease latency [quite significantly](https://i.imgur.com/wS2ZqUx.png).
 Lower values will in some cases also help with stability and lower memory controller voltage requirements.
 Some boards train them very well on their own.
 Some boards allow for easy tuning while other boards simply ignore any user input.